 Questions to consider: What do I hope this writing will look like?
 Even if I think that I, as the professor, am the primary audience for the paper, what larger group do I represent as a reader?
 How can I create multiple entry points to the assignment so that students from a variety of backgrounds can engage with it?

-- Breaking the assignment into a few smaller parts helps prevent procrastination, helps students build their idea over time, and encourages revision.
+- Breaking the assignment into a few smaller parts helps prevent procrastination, helps students build their ideas over time, and encourages revision.
 As Edward M. White and Cassie A. Wright write in Assigning, Responding, Evaluating (Bedford/St. Martin's, 2016), "Students will write better if they are required to think systematically before they turn on their computers or put pen to paper" (13).
 Consider assigning 1-2 short pre-writing activities for homework--or offer such activities in class.

 Questions to consider: What do students routinely struggle with when I assign writing?
 How can I design a pre-writing activity that helps them work through difficult concepts or ideas before they begin writing?